RonanQuigley/spotify-trends/README.md

 * The unit tests for our statistics api folder on the server only tests the expected behaviour i.e. just the final result against a data fixture.
 Consequently, there's multiple functions/files for the stats generation that have no real test coverage

 * Remove unused font sizes once remaining styling is complete.

+* Cosmetic - the css used for scroll containers for the charts is fixed in size.
+If a user has less than 50 results for a specific time period, then there's a lot of empty space left that can still be scrolled.